 Unlike umeboshi, most rice bran pickles are not long-keeping; like instant pickles, they must be refrigerated and eaten within a few days.

 Another category of pickle is the dried vegetable pickle.
 These pickles are probably very ancient in provenance.
 Freshly farmed whole vegetables are hung out in the open air to dry out, then they are salted and pickled.
 One of the most well known ones of this type are takuan or takuwan, bright yellow, slightly sweet pickles made from half-dried daikon radish (pictured above).
-(The yellow is not artificial food dye when made using traditional methods; it comes from turmeric, called ukon in old Japanese.)
+(The yellow is not artificial food dye when made using traditional methods; it comes from turmeric, called ukon in Japanese, or gardenia seeds (kuchinashi no mi), although the latter is not used much in commercially produced takuan these days unless it’s of the artisanal variety.)
 Nozawanazuke or takanazuke, dried greens that are pickled, are also of this type.
 These kinds of pickles require a lot of time to make, and really only make sense if you have the space to make them in bulk - like if you have a daikon radish farm.

 I’ve thought off and on about making a rice bran bed (you can buy rice bran at Japanese grocery stores).
 But it won’t happen this year, since I have a lot of things to do, will likely be doing a lot of travelling and basically just won’t have the time.
 Maybe another year, when I’ll have enough time to grow lots of my own vegetables.
 In the meantime, I’m going to stick to storebought pickles and made-in-a-few-minutes instant pickles .